Facts about Ilulissat in Greenland

 In terms of culture, Ilulissat is an inspiring town.
 This is where Arctic explorer Knud Rasmussen grew up, and his birthplace has been turned into a museum, which is certainly worth visiting.
 Knud Rasmussen was born here in 1879.
 Just across the street, the Church of Zion is located.
 The brown wooden church with the massive icebergs in the background is one of the most photographed churches in Greenland.
 Moreover, Ilulissat has an interesting art museum.

 The harbour and the food

 The harbour is the heart of the town.
 Not only in terms of location, but the place is buzzing with life from early morning.
 Further up the hill, away from the harbour, you will find the Board – a local outlet of the hunters' and fishermen's catch.
 It is always interesting to have a look at what you might be having for dinner later.

 Speaking of food, Ilulissat has quite a few restaurants.
-The two restaurants at Arctic Hotel offer exceptionally good food, as the kitchen is led by Jeppe Ejvind Nielsen who has been awarded best chef in the country three times.
+The two restaurants at Arctic Hotel offer exceptionally good food, as the kitchen is led by Inuunnguaq Hegelund who has been awarded best chef in the country three times.
 The food here is simply excellent, and it is served alongside an incredible view.
 The hotel is perfectly situated, allowing you to look across the town itself and, not least, to the estuary of the Icefjord.